MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Create the Azure Function app

-This setup is done entirely in the Azure portal.
-You'll create an Azure Function app and create an HTTP trigger function.
+In the Azure portal, we'll create an Azure Function app and its associated resource, before continuining to create the HTTP trigger function.

 1. Sign in to the [Azure portal](https://portal.azure.com) as at least an [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-developer) and [Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator).
 1. From the Azure portal menu or the **Home** page, select **Create a resource**.